loulai/api_interaction/README.md

 I pair programmed with [Emma Williams], a fellow aspiring developer, to learn how to use APIs.

-This is a simple project that allows a user to add and view different github profiles.
+This is a simple project that allows a user to view and add different github profiles to a list.
+The list is hosted on a server and is styled.

-*jQuery*, *JSON*, *Mustache*, *Ajax* and *Javascript* are new-ish technologies that we hope, through this project, to become more familiar with.
+Through this project, we're aiming to get a better grasp of the fundamentals of *JSON*, *jQuery*,*Mustache*, *Ajax* and *Javascript*.

+Certain files have been edited and cloned from [this repository].

 **Tech**
 * HTML5